Volunteer Tennessee board and staff during our Fall 2017 board Retreat in Chattanooga

 P.J.
 Davis, Gallatin, is Executive Director of the Gallatin Shalom Zone, which seeks to engage residents of Gallatin’s Clearview community in the work of healing, peace, reconciliation, justice, and love to grow beyond current circumstances and, together, live as the beloved community.
 She has over 25 years of experience with community-based non-profits and is a trainer for Rotary, HOBY, 4-H and the American Red Cross.
 P.J. has served on the Board of Directors for Habitat for Humanity.

-Stephanie Davis, Clinton, currently serves as a receptionist at Oak Ridge Gastroenterology Associates.
+Stephanie Davis, Sevierville, currently serves as a receptionist at Oak Ridge Gastroenterology Associates.
 As a student at Pellissippi State Community College, Stephanie founded the Homeless Student Scholarship, which provides funds for homeless students who might not otherwise be able to attend college.
 She holds a certificate in Early Child Training from Roane State Community College.

 Brittany Debity-Barker, Nashville, represents Candice McQueen, Commissioner of Education, on the Volunteer Tennessee board.
 She is the Director of Student Leadership for the Division of College, Career and Technical Education.